Fabian Schaar

 Fabian Schaar (born 13 March 1989) is a German track and road racing cyclist.

 Schaar won the German youth championship in the team pursuit in 2005.
 In 2006, Schaar won a stage of the Course de la Paix and got German youth Champion both in the single and in the team pursuit.
 In 2007, he again won a stage of the Course de la Paix and achieved the 3rd place in the overall ranking.
 Schaar joined Team Ista for the 2008 season.
-2009, after team Ista was closed, he joined the Swiss Team cycling sports.
-As of 2010 Schaar is a member of the Continental Team Heizomat Mapei.
-From 2009 Schaar participated in several rounds of the UCI Track Cycling World Cup Classics (3rd place Madison, Melbourne) and attended three professional sixdays (best result: 3rd place, Tilburg with Leif Lampater).
+In 2009, after team Ista was closed, he joined the Swiss Team cycling sports.
+As of 2010, Schaar is a member of the Continental Team Heizomat Mapei.
+From 2009, Schaar participated in several rounds of the UCI Track Cycling World Cup Classics (3rd place Madison, Melbourne) and attended three professional sixdays (best result: 3rd place, Tilburg with Leif Lampater).